DorogiA/trainticket-manager-java/README.md

 ***OR***

 1. Search Main class **src/main/java/com/dorogi/trainticketmanager/TrainticketmanagerApplication.java** and open it.
-2. Press green play button on the left, at the line 7 or 9, it should automatically configure itself and start application.
+2. Press green play button on the left, at the line 7 or 9, it could automatically configure itself and start application.

 ---